megs-townie/BujoTodo/README.md

-# # Project Title: TodoApp
+# # Project Title: Bujo Todo

 ## Overview
-TodoApp is an Android application designed to help users manage their daily tasks efficiently.
+Bujo Todo is an Android application designed to help users manage their daily tasks efficiently.
 The app provides a simple and intuitive interface for adding, deleting, and tracking tasks.
 This app was created as 1 of 3 final projects for Mobile App Dev as part of IT-Programming
     at NSCC